jays-codes/ud-springboot3-spring6/README.md

 # ud-springboot3-spring6
-Jay's proj repo for Springboot 3 and Spring Framework 6 training (conducted by R.Karanam - udemy) (from latest).
+Jay's proj repo for Springboot 3 and Spring Framework 6 Templates/Samples.
 List below ARE NOT NOTES.
-They are topics covered as of latest.
+They are topics covered (sorted by latest)

 pre-built proj: rest-api-full-stack-h2
 - Prep and Deploy Full Stack SpringBoot RESTful APIs project to AWS EBS (H2 DB), front end (reactjs) in local